Ryan Tsuchida, MD

 Medical School: University of Michigan Medical School

 Dr. Ryan Tsuchida completed his undergraduate degree at the University of California, Los Angeles and his medical degree at the University of Michigan Medical School.
 He completed his emergency medicine residency at the University of Michigan where he served as Chief Resident during his fourth year.
 While in residency he completed the Healthcare Administration Scholars Program and Community for Medical Educators in Training certificate programs.
-Dr. Tsuchida used this framework to develop equity, diversity, and inclusion curriculums within his residency and the University of Michigan graduate medical education, at large.
+Dr. Tsuchida used this framework to develop equity, diversity, and inclusion curricula within his residency and broader graduate medical education framework at the University of Michigan.
+He continues to be a vocal advocate for incorporating cultural awareness into medical training and practice.

 • BerbeeWalsh Department of Emergency Medicine Faculty Award for Excellence in Leadership and Service (2022-23)